egaba/ember-yup/README.md

 ## Validating schemas

 Schema validation is the most flexible way to use this library.
-Yup supports validating nested objects, data transforms, localization, and much more.
+Yup can validate nested objects, transform data, localize error messages, and much more.
 See [Yup docs here](https://github.com/jquense/yup).

 Here's an example where we validate form data before creating a user.